tri-bui/sandbox-dbs/employee-retirement/README.md

 5. Perform an analysis (described in the `Analysis` section below) on the data using SQL queries and save the results as new tables (`analysis.sql`)
 6. Export new tables to CSV files

+## Analysis
+The analysis of retiring employees in `analysis.sql` consists of queries that output the results to a new table in the database, which is then exported as a CSV file to `data/retirement-analysis/`.
+The queries performed answer the following questions:
+1. Which employees will be retiring and are eligible for the retirement package? `retiring_emp.csv`
+2. What is the most current title and salary of these employees? `retiring_full.csv`
+3. How many employees from each department will be retiring? `retiring_dept.csv`
+4. What are the titles of the retiring employees and how many of each are there? `retiring_pos.csv`
+5. Who are the current department managers? `manager_info.csv`

+The CSV file next to each question (all found in `data/retirement-analysis/`) contains the query results of that question.

 ## Data
 ![Data schema](data/raw/quickdbd/ERD.png)<br />
 This ERD was created with [QuickDBD](https://www.quickdatabasediagrams.com/).
 All files in the `data/raw/quickdbd/` directory were exported from QuickDBD.